Reemaa828/LinuxProcessMonitor/README.md

 # Linux Process Monitor 🖲️
-Process Monitor is a Bash script designed to help you manage, view, and analyze running processes on Unix-like systems.
+Process Monitor is a Bash script designed to help you manage, view, and analyze running processes on Linux.
 This powerful yet simple tool provides a range of features that make it easier to monitor system performance, terminate unwanted processes, and stay informed about resource usage.

 ## Features ⚙️
 | Feature                   | Description                                                                 |
 |---------------------------|-----------------------------------------------------------------------------|